Pluteus cervinus Fawn Pluteus Shipley Country Park,

 with cap but more yellow than pink.
 In grass near pine forest.

-Same as previous photograph but showing close-up of cap.
-Considered
+Same as previous photograph but showing close-up of cap

 Amanita citrina (probably) Crombie Park, Angus, Scotland